Penetration enhancer: Ocular drug delivery

 Topical administration to the eye is usually characterised by very poor drug bioavailability due to several natural defence mechanisms, including nasolacrymal drainage, blinking, and poor permeability of the cornea.
 Enhancement of the corneal permeability to drug molecules is one of the strategies to improve the efficiency of topical drug delivery to the eye.
 Several classes of compounds have been researched as potential penetration enhancers through ocular membranes.
 These include chelating agents, cyclodextrins, surfactants, bile acids and salts, and crown ethers.
 There are also reports on the use of cell penetrating peptides and chitosan as penetration enhancers in ocular drug delivery.
 The most commonly used penetration enhancers in ocular formulations are benzalkonium chloride and ethylenediamine tetraacetate (EDTA).
 Benzalkonium chloride is often used as an antimicrobial preservative in eye drops and EDTA is used as a chelating agent.

 Nasal drug delivery

 Cyclodextrins, chitosan, some surfactants, bile acids and salts, sodium tauro-24,25-dihydro-fusidate, and phospholipids were reported as penetration enhancers in nasal drug delivery both for humans and equines.
 Chitosan is one of the most widely researched penetration enhancers in nasal drug delivery and it enhances the penetration of drugs by opening the tight junctions in the cell membranes.

+Oral drug delivery

+Penetration enhancers have been applied to improve the absorption of poorly permeable, hydrophilic drugs or macromolecules.
+Permeation enhancers that have been used successfully for oral drug development include medium-chain fatty acids such as caprylic acid (caprate) or one of its amino acid esters such as salcaprozate sodium (SNAC).
+The above-mentioned permeation/penetration enhancers have a surfactant-like activity where they perturb the intestinal epithelium, promoting transcellular or paracellular absorption.